amkozlov/raxml-ng/README.md

      `./raxml-ng --support --tree bestML.tree --bs-trees bootstraps.tree`

+  5. To execute the **adaptive** version, the user needs to add the `--adaptive` option:

+    ./raxml-ng --adaptive --msa testDNA.fa --model GTR+G

 ## License and citation

 The code is currently licensed under the GNU Affero General Public License version 3.